 The Pricing Import brings in price values for the Price Groups defined in the Catalog Settings.

-The table shown below shows sample part numbers with values for Audiences – US Dealers and Canadian Dealers.
-The values in the audience would define whether the dollar value was US Dollars or Canadian Dollars (or Euros, or Pesos, etc.).
+The table shown below shows a sample import file with values for audiences.
+In this example, the audiences are named US Dealer and Canadian Dealer.
+When the audience was configured, the currency was defined so this file will only need to contain what ever value is desired for that currency (whether the value was US Dollars, Canadian Dollars, Euros, or Pesos, etc.).
 The audience can be called anything, but the currency assigned when you create the audience will determine the currency indicator.
 For example, if you create a group to show prices in Euros, the dollar symbol would be irrelevant, the 1.00 or 5.00 would be treated as a Euro value.
 The dollar symbols shown here are for illustration purposes only.
+They are not necessary and will be ignored if they are included.

 |Part Number||Audience||Cost||MSRP||As Of Date|